Safe-FedLLM: Delving into the Safety of Federated Large Language Models

 where $g(\cdot)$ is a two-stage sigmoid calibration function (Appendix~\ref{app:client-level}).
 To reduce single-round noise, we compute a historical average over the rounds in which client $i$ participates:

 where $\mathcal{R}_i^{(r)} = \{ k \le r \mid i \in S_k \}$ and $S_k$ denotes the set of clients sampled in round $k$.

-\paragraph{Shadow-Level.} This mechanism introduces a client-maintained shadow LoRA branch that is independent of the normal training branch and only serves to produce LoRA updates for probe-based detection, without participating in model training or parameter updates.
-For client $i$ in communication round $r$, we classify the shadow update at each local step $t \in \{1,\dots,T\}$ as malicious if $s_i^t \ge \tau_{\text{cls}}$.
+\paragraph{Shadow-Level.} This mechanism introduces a client-maintained shadow LoRA branch that is independent of the main training branch.
+It is used only to generate LoRA updates for probe-based detection and does not participate in model training or parameter aggregation.
+For client $i$ in communication round $r$, we classify the shadow update at each local step $t \in \{1,\dots,T\}$ as malicious if $s_i^t \ge \tau_{\text{cls}}$, where $s_i^t$ is computed from the shadow branch update at step $t$.
 The resulting malicious ratio $\rho_i^{(r)}$ is mapped to the security factor via an exponential suppression function:

-where $\eta>0$ controls the suppression strength.
+where $\eta > 0$ controls the suppression strength.

 \paragraph{Early-Stage Defense Stabilization.} During FL, as the learning rate decays and the global model evolves, the distribution of LoRA updates undergoes systematic drift, reducing the reliability of LoRA-Probe predictions in later rounds.
-To mitigate distribution mismatch, we adopt an early-stage freezing strategy for defense mechanisms that rely on LoRA-Probe outputs (\textbf{Step-Level} and \textbf{Client-Level}).
+To mitigate this distribution mismatch, we adopt an early-stage freezing strategy for defense mechanisms that rely on LoRA-Probe outputs (\textbf{Step-Level} and \textbf{Client-Level}).
 Security factors are updated only during the first $R_{\text{f}}$ rounds and remain fixed thereafter:

-Notably, \textbf{Shadow-Level} defense does not require freezing, as its security signal is generated from a fixed shadow LoRA branch that is decoupled from the global model and thus inherently robust to the aforementioned distribution drift.
+Notably, \textbf{Shadow-Level} defense does not require freezing, as its security signal is generated from a fixed shadow LoRA branch that is decoupled from the global model and thus inherently robust to such distribution drift.